 3. Make employee communications your priority

 Proper employee communication is an absolute prerequisite for successful hybrid work.
 Many employers are still struggling to bring their communication efforts to the next level, but most of them have made workplace communication their number one priority.
+When employees are working across multiple locations, the risk of information gaps increases significantly, which makes structured communication channels essential.

 4. Frequently ask for feedback